To listen to audio version, click here:

 Image courtesy of anankkml at FreeDigitalPhotos.net

 - Develop a spirit of love in dealing with others.
 The sort of love we’re referring to here is “agape” love, which is charity, not romantic love or affection.
 We are not going to necessarily like and be good friends with everyone we meet, but we can still exercise charity towards them.
 When you are tempted to be impatient with someone, before you react take a few seconds to silently ask God for help.
 Remember that this person is a child of God, just like you, and think about how God would want you to respond.
-Christians need to strive to develop “the mind of Christ” and consider how Christ dealt with the endless demands people made on him, and the opposition he encountered, during his time on earth.
-If you are not Christian, aspire to the highest ideal of your particular faith.
+Aspire to the highest ideal of your particular faith.
 By exercising constant vigilance, eventually we will find ourselves becoming more patient and charitable in our relationships with others.
 All the great religions emphasize love towards others as being essential to spiritual development.
 St. Paul considered it the most important virtue: “There are three things that will endure—faith, hope, and love—and the greatest of these is love.”
 (1 Cor.
 13:13).

 - Take care of yourself.
 Excessive stress can make us irritable, depressed and impatient.
 Evaluate your life to see what activities or responsibilities you can delegate or eliminate entirely.
 In this age of electronic devices, we risk the danger of never allowing ourselves any down-time.
 This causes tremendous stress, whether or not we realize it.
 Proper nutrition, exercise and adequate rest are essential to good health and feelings of well-being.
 When you feel good physically, you have a better outlook on life, and patience comes more easily.

 - Pray and meditate.
-Set aside some time every day just for yourself and God.
-Every morning, surrender the day to God.
-Ask for His guidance in making the best use of your time.
+Set aside some time every day just for yourself and connecting to your inner guidance.
+Every morning, surrender the day to a Higher Power, whatever that means to you personally.
+Ask for guidance in making the best use of your time.
 Find a meditation technique you like and practice it daily, even if only for a few minutes.
-It will quiet your mind, better attune you to God’s guidance, and make a tremendous difference in how calmly you handle life’s ups-and-downs.
+It will quiet your mind, better attune you to your inner guidance, and make a tremendous difference in how calmly you handle life’s ups-and-downs.

 A Prayer for Patience